giraone/spring-boot3-demo/README.md

 In Setup 1 metrics were provided by the Spring Boot app using `io.micrometer:micrometer-registry-prometheus` and scraped by *Prometheus* (and from there send to *Grafana*).
 In this Setup 2, the scraping is done by the [Open Telemetry Collector].(https://github.com/open-telemetry/opentelemetry-collector) (a Go implementation).
-The Otel Collector’s pipeline has 3 steps: Receivers —> Processors —> Exporters.
+The OTEL Collector’s pipeline has 3 steps: Receivers —> Processors —> Exporters.

 - for the receiver, we use `otlp`
 - for the processor, we use `batch`